 Read more about the concept of beneficial owner (detailed guidance Payments of dividends, interest and royalties to non-residents, chapter 2.1.2).

 Interest payments or royalties

-You must tick “Yes” in field 7.1 if the applicant is the beneficial owner of the interest or royalties that your application refers to.
-If necessary, enclose a free-text explanation as to how and why the applicant believes to be the beneficial owner of the interest specified in the application.
+Tick “Yes” in field 7.1 if the applicant is the beneficial owner of the interest or royalties referred to in the application.
+If necessary, enclose a free-form account of the grounds why the applicant regards itself as the beneficial owner of the interest specified in the application.
 Fields 7.2–7.4 may be left blank.

 Power of attorney and the right to sign for the applicant

-Tick the box at the bottom if the applicant has given their Power of Attorney to the agent or representative.
-Enclose the letter of authorisation (power of attorney).
-In addition, enclose documentation – an excerpt from the trade register, a photocopy of company charter, etc. – proving that the person who signed the letter or the application has the right to sign for the applicant.
+Tick the appropriate box if the applicant has authorised an agent to act as its representative.
+Enclose a power of attorney.
+In addition, enclose documentation – such as an extract from the trade register or a charter of foundation – verifying that the person who signed the application or the power of attorney has the right to sign for the applicant.
 Make sure the signers’ names in print are written clearly and are easy to read.

 Further instructions for special circumstances